OPS-SAT (Operations nanoSatellite)

 - That’s where the Agency’s mission control experts at the ESOC operations center, in Darmstadt, Germany, come in.

 - “We have established a new facility, dubbed SMILE (Special Mission Infrastructure Lab Environment), that provides an open environment for supporting organizations in flying their missions,” says ESA's Pier Bargellini, responsible for ground facilities operations management.

 ESA's expertise supports academia, business and startups

 - The SMILE lab – known more formally as the Special Mission Infrastructure Lab Environment – offers a flexible operations control area, a suite of small antennas and ESA’s expertise and know-how to support academia, business and start-ups in the area of mission operations.

-- One of the first customers for the SMILE facility will be the team flying ESA’s own cubesat, OPS-SAT, a new smallsat that, following launch later this year, will be made available to European companies that need to test freshly developed and innovative on-board software, tools and techniques on an actual mission in the real conditions of space.
+- One of the first customers for the SMILE facility will be the team flying ESA’s own cubesat, OPS-SAT, a new smallsat that, following launch, later this year, will be made available to European companies that need to test freshly developed an innovative on-board software, tools and techniques on an actual mission in the real conditions of space.

 - SMILE has already supported testing and evaluations conducted by a university in Germany as well as a series of experiments for future rovers and the sophisticated, fault-tolerant networks needed to control them, most notably when ESA astronaut Tim Peake controlled a rover in the UK from the International Space Station.

 • April 27, 2017: This week, the engineering model of OPS-SAT, was for the first time connected to its control system.
 Both spacecraft and the ground system are using innovative new protocols to inter-communicate and both will now undergo an extensive testing and validation campaign.
 OPS-SAT contains an experimental computer, that is ten times more powerful than any current ESA spacecraft.
 27)

 • The OPS-SAT project is in Phase C (Ref.
 5).